-How Bicycles Are Empowering Girls to Reimagine Their World
+How Bicycles Are Mobilizing Girls to Reimagine Their World

 Like many girls in rural Africa who become pregnant at an early age, 19-year-old Stella dropped out of school.